-Chinese sausages are cured and often made of pork but can be made of chicken or an assortment of livers.
+Chinese sausages (aka lap cheong) are air-cured sausages that are often made of pork but can be made of chicken or an assortment of livers.

-Recipes that use Chinese Sausage (Lap Cheong):
+Recipes that Use Chinese Sausage